 A fun-filled way for children to learn about the history of Rome and an excellent time foran Ancient Roman meal.

-This year, the Ides of March fall on Sunday, a good day to have a small lunch party in the afternoon. .
+This year, the Ides of March fall on Thursday, a good enough date to have a small dinner in the evening.

-I'm a Sunday Lunch person but there's no way an Ides of March dinner is upstaging St Patrick's Day!
-I always have a special Sunday lunch near 17 March.
-In any case, the date doesn't really matter, Caesar won't mind.
+There's no way an Ides of March dinner is upstaging St Patrick's Day, so Thursday is good.
+In any case, the day doesn't really matter, Caesar won't mind.